fbernutz/die-himmelstraeumerin-blog/Content/posts/welcome-sketchnotes.md

 ### 2) Preview of recent sketchnotes

 On the first page of my website, you see the most recent items.
 I wanted to add my latest sketchnotes to this page.
 This is only a small part from the content of page `/sketchnotes` with the same design.
-So, let's jump directly to this page.
+So, let's jump directly to the list of all sketchnotes.

 ### 3) List of all sketchnotes